Skip to navigation Skip to content

 TCC provisions and coding

-Table 2: this table describes information for Service Officers on the TCC provisions process for CP and/or CA with respect to hospitalisation provisions and coding of absence of care.
+Table 2: this table describes information on the process for coding hospitalisation and respite for CP and/or CA.

 Step